felipedeamonteiro/credere_frontend_test/README.md

 # Hiring Test - Credere
 This is a frontend aplication to the backend developer job in the company Credere.
+To see it running in production, click [here](https://credere-frontend-test.vercel.app/).

+The backend repository can be found [here](https://github.com/felipedeamonteiro/credere_backend_test).

 ## - Specifications and technologies used here